Information for the novice competitor and parent

 The Terms and Conditions of Entry are agreed to through the entry process.

 You don't need a great deal of expensive equipment to take part in an event.
 Swimming attire, goggles, towel, cycle (any type - must havefront & back working brakes), helmet, t-shirt, running shoes - the basics.
 The race number will be attached to the front of the running t--shirt with safety pins (we supply).

-Or make contact with Sussex Tristars at www.sussextristars.org to join in all the year round training for the 'Fun' side of the sport.
+Or make contact with Sussex Tristars at www.sussextristars.org (run by Brighton Tri Club)to join in all the year round training for the 'Fun' side of the sport.
 The club has now be going for nearly 7 years and has many young members and trains on Sunday mornings (termtime) at Ringmer Community College, nr Lewes.